iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Unable to submit daily symptom.
+When I click on my profile under "who I'm reporting for" it asks me to fill in additional info (race etc) when I do the proceed button goes blank and I cannot progress<br> :date: __2021-07-26 12:08:51__

+> THIS IS GETTING MORE URGENT AS TIME GOES BY AND MORE TESTS ARE DONE - SURELY AN EASY CHANGE!Could the record of test results be displayed in reverse order as when you have taken a lot of tests it is a pain having to scroll to the bottom just to say the list is correct.<br> :date: __2021-07-25 10:21:50__

+> Becoming increasingly irrelevant as the pandemic goes on.
+Seem to continuously change the method of calculation of infection levels with wild fluctuations.
+Basically a waste of time.<br> :date: __2021-07-24 12:11:24__

 > Gets stuck when trying to update my ethnicity so I can't use the app to report.
 Sent email to support.<br> :date: __2021-07-23 12:14:47__